 Realizing that made my spring semester less tedious.
 In order to graduate, I needed a 100-level science class (anything besides the Earthquakes, Glaciers, and Volcanoes class I’d taken in fall), a core communications class, and any sociology elective I’d yet to take.
 That made for an easy schedule to fill.
 I passed with flying colors.
 My hardest class was the semantics class I took as one of my electives.

 He’s not the only teacher I got to know just in the last school year.
-I needed a professor in the Sociology department to sign off on the fact that I was in shape to graduate with a minor in Sociology and so got to know Dr. Anahita better.
-I took my last two Sociology classes from Dr. Arthur; the first was a 200-level class that was easy as pie and the second was a 400-level class run as a seminar graded on four assignments (three research papers and a presentation) and participation.
-As such, I got to see a single teacher employ different teaching methods for classes of differing size and advancement.
+I needed a professor in the Sociology department to sign off saying I was in shape to graduate with a minor in Sociology.
+As such, I got to know Dr. Anahita better.
+I took my last two Sociology classes from Dr. Arthur.
+The first was a 200-level class that was easy as pie; the second was a 400-level class run as a seminar graded on four assignments (three research papers and a presentation) and participation.
+I got to see a single teacher employ different teaching methods for classes of differing size and advancement.
 Even if that hadn’t been interesting, her specialty was sociological causes of health, which I never would have thought to study on my own.
 I learned a lot from her.